RPA Migration & Re-platforming:

 In the background, Blueprint’s Common Object Model (COM) – an extensive library of commands, actions, and services across all leading automation platforms – converts and maps each process into your destination RPA platform.
-You’ll see the percentage that each process from your legacy RPA tool has already been mapped, requiring limited fit and finishing touches and removing the manual effort that delays and complicates so many upgrade projects.
+You’ll see how much effort is required to make the migrated automation production-ready, significantly removing the labor-intensive manual effort that delays and complicates so many migration projects.

 After automations have been transitioned to your destination RPA platform, Blueprint continues to deliver significant value.

 With your automation estate in Blueprint, you now have a centralized, 360-degree view of your entire portfolio to optimize governance and control.
 A digital twin of your bot always resides in Blueprint so you can continuously optimize all your automations over time.

 Blueprint’s Common Object Model (COM) is a mapping engine that ingests data from different RPA platforms and deconstructs the automation elements from these major RPA platforms into generic representations, enabling conversion into other RPA formats.

 Typically, most of our customers are interested in moving to Microsoft Power Automate and Automation Anywhere's Automation 360, which we have ample experience and support for.